Samfox2/homebridge-domotiga/README.md

 # homebridge-domotiga
 Supports domotiga devices on HomeBridge platform.
-At this time, supported sensores are:
+At this time, supported sensors are:

 1. temperature/hygrometer
 2. contact devices